rackspace/php-opencloud/docs/quickref.md

 ### Create a new network

-To create a isolated network, you must specify a `label` (name) and a CIDR (range of addresses in CIDR notation):
+To create an isolated network, you must specify a `label` (name) and a CIDR (range of addresses in CIDR notation):

     $backend_network = $compute->Network();     // empty network object